-Razumkov: Responsibility for preparing for winter and protecting the energy sector lies with the central government
+Razumkov: Responsibility for winter preparations and protecting the energy sector lies with the central government

 2 February 14:30

-Issues related to preparing for the heating season, protecting energy infrastructure, and dealing with the consequences of attacks on thermal power plants are the responsibility of the central government and cannot be left solely to local authorities.
-At the same time, getting through the winter effectively is only possible with coordinated efforts at all levels of government.
+Issues related to preparing for the heating season, protecting energy infrastructure, and the consequences of attacks on combined heat and power plants fall under the responsibility of the central government and cannot be left solely to local authorities.
+At the same time, getting through the winter effectively is only possible through coordinated efforts across all levels of government.

 This position was expressed in an interview with the YouTube channel

-Commenting on discussions about the responsibility of mayors for the lack of heat, light, and water in certain cities, Razumkov stressed that the issues of protecting critical infrastructure and general preparation for the heating season are systemic in nature and go beyond the powers of local authorities.
+Commenting on discussions regarding mayors’ responsibility for the lack of heat, electricity, and water in certain cities, Razumkov emphasized that the issues of protecting critical infrastructure and general preparation for the heating season are systemic in nature and go beyond the scope of local authorities’ powers.

-“Please tell me, is it the local authorities’ responsibility to protect critical infrastructure?
+“Please tell me, is it the local government’s responsibility to ensure the protection of critical infrastructure facilities?

 Preparing for winter.
-Even before the war, Kyiv had an energy deficit.
-During this period of war, no additional cogeneration stations were built.
+Kyiv had an energy deficit even before the war.
+During this period of the war, no additional cogeneration plants were installed.
 What is a cogeneration plant?
-It is a gas-fired plant that produces both heat and energy… It can be placed underground and protected quite well.
+It is a gas-fired plant that generates both heat and electricity… It can be placed underground and protected quite well.
 But no one has done this,” Razumkov noted.

-The politician stressed that the key responsibility for the stability and preservation of the state’s energy system lies with the relevant central government bodies.
+The politician emphasized that the key responsibility for the stability and preservation of the state’s power grid lies with the relevant central government agencies.

-“The key bodies responsible for ensuring the energy system and preserving the energy system are the Ministry of Energy and the Cabinet of Ministers,” he stressed.
+“The key entities responsible for ensuring the security and preservation of the power grid are the Ministry of Energy and the Cabinet of Ministers,” he emphasized.

-Razumkov also drew attention to the complexity and fragmentation of energy security management, which, in his words, complicates the adoption and implementation of effective decisions.
+Separately, Razumkov drew attention to the complexity and fragmentation of management in the energy security sector, which, in his words, complicates the adoption and implementation of effective decisions.

-At the same time, the former speaker stressed that he does not absolve local authorities of responsibility, acknowledging the existence of problems at this level, but considers it incorrect to shift the blame unilaterally.
+At the same time, the former speaker stressed that he does not absolve local authorities of responsibility, acknowledging that there are problems at this level as well, but considers it incorrect to place blame unilaterally.

-“I am not defending the city authorities.
-There are reasons to criticize them, objectively,” he said.
+“I am not defending the city government.
+Objectively speaking, there are reasons to criticize them,” he noted.

 Razumkov also reminded that a military administration is operating in the capital, which is part of the overall city management system under martial law.

-In his opinion, the confrontation between different levels of government negatively affects the state’s ability to respond effectively to the challenges of wartime.
+In his view, the conflict between different levels of government negatively impacts the state’s ability to effectively respond to wartime challenges.

-“Today, this war between central and local authorities is only making the situation worse,” the politician concluded.
+“Today, this conflict between central and local authorities is only making the situation worse,” the politician concluded.

 As

-The mayor of the capital, Vitali Klitschko, then publicly responded to the president’s statement, stressing that the criticism “negates the dedicated work of thousands of specialists” who are working to eliminate the consequences of Russian attacks.
+The capital’s mayor, Vitali Klitschko, then publicly responded to the president’s statement, emphasizing that the criticism “undermines the dedicated work of thousands of specialists” who are working to address the consequences of Russian attacks.